fabriziosalmi/reverse-proxy-manager/README.md

 ![Flask](https://img.shields.io/badge/flask-2.3+-green)
 ![License](https://img.shields.io/badge/license-MIT-yellow)

+> **IMPORTANT**: This application is designed to be used exclusively via Docker Compose.
+Running the application outside of Docker Compose is not supported and may lead to unexpected behavior.

 ## Overview

 Reverse Proxy Manager is a comprehensive solution for managing multiple proxy nodes from a centralized interface.
 It simplifies deployment, configuration, and monitoring of proxy infrastructure at scale, making it ideal for content delivery networks, load balancing, and distributed web hosting environments.